Home > Nutrition > Nutrient Requirements

 - Ambient temperature - Poultry have increased energy requirements to maintain normal body temperature in cold ambient temperatures and the opposite in hot ambient temperatures.
-The process of digestion of food produces body heat and the amount of heat produced will vary according to the nutrient composition of the diet.
+Food digestion processes produce body heat, the amount of which will vary according to the nutrient composition of the diet.
 This is called the heat increment of the diet.
 In cold temperatures it may be desirable to formulate a diet with a higher heat increment and the opposite in hot temperatures.

 - Housing system - The type of housing system will influence the level of activity of the birds and therefore their energy requirements.

 - Health status - Birds experiencing a disease challenge may benefit from an increase in the intake of some nutrients, most commonly vitamins.

-- Production aims - Optimal nutrient composition of the diet will vary according to production aims, such as optimising weight gain or carcass composition, egg numbers or egg size.
+- Production aims - The optimal nutrient composition of the diet will vary according to production aims, such as optimising weight gain or carcass composition, egg numbers or egg size.
 Poultry that are raised for breeding purposes may need to have their energy intake restricted to ensure that they do not become obese.

 The nutrient intake of poultry is affected by both the nutrient composition of the diet and the amount of feed eaten or feed intake.
 The optimum nutrient intake for poultry raised... read more

 The intake of nutrients is defined by the nutrient levels in the feed and the amount of feed consumed.
 Nutrient requirements of egg laying chickens is outlined below.
-Feed consumption There are a number of factors that influence... read more
+Feed consumption There are a number of factors that influence voluntary... read more

 The intake of nutrients is defined by the nutrient levels in the feed and the amount of feed consumed.
 Nutrient requirements of meat chickens (broilers) are outlined below.
-Feed consumption and body weight There are a number of... read more
+Feed consumption and body weight There are a number of factors... read more

 Nutrient levels for turkey diets The principles behind formulating turkey diets are similar to those for broiler chickens.
-Table 1 provides data on typical nutrient levels for turkey diets.
-Table... read more
+Table 1 provides data on typical nutrient levels for turkey diets. ... read more